lmiadowicz/GithubRepoExplorer/README.md

 - Pushes the Docker image to Docker Container Registry.

 #### Deploy to Render.com
-- Uses a custom script to deploy the pushed Docker image to Render.com.
+- Uses a stage to deploy the pushed Docker image to Render.com.
+- A webhook to Render.com is triggered at this stage to initiate the deployment process.
 - Deployment only proceeds if all test cases pass and the Docker image is successfully pushed to the registry.

 #### Environment Variables
 - Various secrets and environment variables are used, these should be set in your GitHub project settings under "Secrets".
-They include `DOCKER_USERNAME`, `DOCKER_TOKEN`, and `RENDER_API_KEY`, `RENDER_SERVICE_ID`, `GH_API_TOKEN`.
+They include `DOCKER_USERNAME`, `DOCKER_TOKEN`, and `RENDER_API_KEY`, `RENDER_SERVICE_ID`, `GH_API_TOKEN`, `RENDER_DEPLOY_HOOK_URL`.

 #### Failure Handling
 - If any step fails, the entire workflow is halted, and no deployment occurs.